richie-oates/Popper-/README.md

 		ObjectSpawner:
 			- I think this currently does too much and will need refactoring in the future
-			- It spawns objects at intervals based on the rarity of the object and the current wave(level) that we're on
+			- It spawns objects at intervals based on the rarity(set in the ObjectPooler) of the object and the current wave that we're on
 			- The interval decreases in time but also if we click and miss or let bubbles fall off the screeen
 			- Sets the random range of speed for bubbles as well as size of bubbles and clouds
 			- Listens for events from other scripts to adjust difficulty or trigger game over